sab-viewer/sab-viewer/README.md

 * Support switching between Java and System look-and-feel
 * Add scrollbars
 * Support scrolling with mouse wheel (also shift + wheel to scroll left, right)
+* Do we need to handle navigation is special way while scanning is still in progress?
+  E.g. Should we prohibit using CTRL+END or should it just jump to the latest scanned line?
 * Add print-outs/logging, with statistics about performance: size of file, time to scan it, time to seek etc...
 Or maybe put it into GUI
 * support specification of encoding to open file
 * maybe support auto detection of encoding